 What other areas and countries are you planning guidebooks to in the future?

-In due course we hope to publish guidebooks for all the world’s best walking, trekking, mountaineering or cycling areas.
-And if we’ve missed anywhere, let us know!
+We will continue to publish guidebooks for the world’s best walking, trekking, mountaineering or cycling areas, as well as doing our best to respond to emerging trends.
+If we’ve missed anywhere that you think is important, let us know!

 You can see the guidebooks that we will publish in the next three months here.

 The guidebook I really wanted has just gone out of print.
 Can you suggest how I might get one?

 There are a number of possibilities such as Amazon, AbeBooks or eBay.
 Second hand bookshops are the best places to find second hand copies of our guidebooks but you do have to hunt around for them.

 If the book has recently gone out of print you can ask us - we may still have copies.